mihirp161/mihirp161.github.io/README.md

 Project Description
 -----------------
-A portfolio containing some of my favourite projects and resume.
+A portfolio containing some of my favourite projects.

 Status
 --------